Configure keyboard shortcuts

-DataGrip includes predefined keymaps and lets you customize frequently used shortcuts.
+DataGrip includes several predefined keymaps and lets you customize frequently used shortcuts.

-You cannot customize predefined keymaps.
-When you modify any shortcut, DataGrip creates a copy of the currently selected keymap, which you can configure.
+A keymap is a list of actions with corresponding keyboard and mouse shortcuts and abbreviations.
+You cannot change predefined keymaps.
+Instead, when you modify any shortcut of a predefined keymap, DataGrip creates a copy of that keymap, which you can configure.
 Click to duplicate the selected keymap, rename, remove, or restore it to default values.
+For information about keymap files, see Location of user-defined keymaps.

 Add a keyboard shortcut